Lead In Lipstick

-Lead in lipstick?
-Turns out, the urban legend is true.
-In October 2007, the Campaign for Safe Cosmetics tested 33 popular brands of lipsticks at an independent lab for lead content.
+Lead in lipstick was presumed an urban legend until 2007, when the Campaign for Safe Cosmetics released the report A Poison Kiss, with the results from an independent laboratory that tested 33 popular brands of lipsticks for lead content.

-Breaking news: An expanded FDA study has found lead in hundreds of lipsticks at levels up to 7.19 ppm.
+An expanded FDA study in 2010 found lead in 400 lipsticks at levels up to 7.19 ppm.
 Five of the 10 most lead-contaminated brands in the FDA study are made by L’Oreal USA.
 See the brands FDA tested here.

 No Safe Dose